5 Ideas For The First Week Of School

 4. Do A Fun Craft

-I've also provided blank writing pages in the past, depending on the skillset of my group.
-Some first graders are not ready to write on lined paper just yet, so feel free to adjust this fully customizable activity to make it suit the needs of your students!
+I've also provided blank writing pages in the past, depending on the skill set of my group.
+With lots of options, you can customize this activity to make it suit the needs of your students!

 After your students have finished writing, they can cut and assemble their safari kid and glue the whole project together.
 Hang on a bulletin board for the perfect back-to-school display!